sktime/sktime/README.md

 :rocket: **Version 0.7.0 out now!** [Check out the release notes here.](https://github.com/alan-turing-institute/sktime/releases)

-sktime is a library for time series analyis in Python.
-It provides a unified interface for multiple time series learning tasks, including time series classification, regression, clustering, annotation and forecasting.
+sktime is a library for time series analsyis in Python.
+It provides a unified interface for multiple time series learning tasks.
+Currently, this includes time series classification, regression, clustering, annotation and forecasting.
 It comes with time series algorithms and [scikit-learn] compatible tools to build, tune and validate time series models.

 [scikit-learn]: https://scikit-learn.org/stable/